-There is now estimated to be approximately 8.4 million employees on the Coronavirus Job Retention Scheme (CJRS).
-As of 29 May 2020, the Government announced that employers will have to make a financial contribution from 1 August 2020 to the cost of Furlough Pay.
-The tapering payments will be as follows:
+It is estimated that approximately 9.6 million employees had been furloughed under the Coronavirus Job Retention Scheme (CJRS).
+On 29 May 2020, the Government announced that employers would have to make a financial contribution from 1 August 2020 to the cost of Furlough Pay.
+The tapering payments were as follows:

-As such, many businesses may now be seriously considering whether employees need to return from Furlough Leave or redundancies need to be made.
+Therefore, many businesses may now be seriously considering whether after the second lockdown, employees need to return from Furlough Leave, whether the JSS can be utilised or redundancies need to be made.

-How does the government’s announcement affect the reasonableness of making redundancies?
+How does the introduction extension of the CJRS and introduction of the JSS affect the reasonableness of making redundancies?

 Firstly, it is rare for an Employment Tribunal to challenge the rationale behind an employer’s decision to make redundancies.

 The Tribunal will consider whether the employer has satisfied the definition of redundancies under section 139 of the Employment Rights Act (ERA), e.g. is there a closure or a diminished need for employees doing work of a particular kind?

 Secondly, the Employment Tribunal will consider the reasonableness of the employer’s decision to make a redundancy in all the circumstances (section 98(4) of the ERA).

 When is it reasonable to make redundancies in the current climate?

 It is our view that employers remain free to make decisions regarding the business’ requirements based on its projected future as at the date the decision is made to dismiss anyone due to redundancy.